 Initiatives that Consider Biodiversity in Business Activities

-Research and Planning of Business Activities with Consideration for Biodiversity
+Research and Planning and Construction of Business Activities with Consideration for Biodiversity

 UE-Net Evaluation of the Ecosystem Network in an Area

 The 3rd National Biodiversity Strategy was established in 2007, the Basic Act on Biodiversity was enacted in 2008, and the 10th Conference of the Parties (COP 10) to the Convention on Biological Diversity was held in Nagoya in Aichi Prefecture in 2010.
 In 2009, when interest in biodiversity increased in the community, Shimizu developed the UE-Net (Urban Ecological Network), a practical simulation system to assist in the formulation of development plans that consider biodiversity in urban development.
 UE-Net uses satellite images and data to analyze the natural environment of an area, and visually shows the ripple effect of greening plans on the premises of a business on the surrounding ecosystem network from the perspective of appropriate habitats for wildlife.
 It proposes greening plans that can contribute to the biodiversity in an area.